crispinalan/talkbox/README.md

 cmake ..
 make
 ```
-Copy the diphone and sound folders (in the app image download) to the build folder.
 To run TalkBox from the terminal use:

 ```
 ./talkbox